JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### Which operating systems can work with Kotlin Multiplatform?

-If you are going to work with shared code or platform-specific code, except for iOS, you can work on any operating system supported by your IDE.
+If you are not going to create iOS-specific code, you can use any operating system supported by your IDE.
 Learn more about [recommended IDEs](recommended-ides.md).

-If you want to write iOS-specific code and run an iOS application on a simulator or real device, use a Mac with a macOS.
+If you want to write iOS-specific code and run iOS applications on a simulator or real device, you will need to use a Mac with a macOS.
-This is because iOS simulators can run only on macOS, per Apple requirements, but cannot run on other operating systems, such as Microsoft Windows or Linux.
+Xcode and iOS simulators can only run on macOS, per Apple requirements, so while you can write the code on Microsoft Windows or Linux you won't have the tools to build and run your app.

 ### How can I write concurrent code in Kotlin Multiplatform projects?